All Episodes

 I look forward to doing a lot more work, guys.

-You know, I expect people out there expect in the next few months, you know, in the next few weeks, my schedule is going to clear up.
+You know, I expect the people out there expect in the next few months, you know, in the next few weeks, my schedule is going to clear up.

-I'm going to rev up with a few things and we're going to start dropping a few things in the next few months that are collaborations between the amazing pickle men, yours truly, and a lot of our mutual friends, I guess.
+I'm going to rev up with a few things and we're going to start dropping a few things in the next few months that are collaborations between the amazing pickle men yours truly and a lot of our mutual friends i guess you know uh brandon thank you so much uh for the viewers out there.

 Thank you for joining us for this Blood Money episode.

-Make sure you check out AmericaHappens.com where we have all of our featured episodes.
+Make sure you check out americahappens.com where we have all of our featured episodes.

 I will see you all on the next episode of Blood Money.